 If you want to see the transaction report journal, this is how the entries would appear.

 These entries are made to serve as a tracking mechanism only.
 At the time of publication, there is no tax write off or advantage for reduction or abatement of rent.
-We advise you to consult with your CPA or tax advisor prior to implementing any strategy.
+We advise you to consult with your CPA or tax advisor before implementing any strategy.
 Some of these strategies could have a tax consequence.

 Subscribe to our Newsletter